-Education is the only way to close the gap between north and south – Farouk Aliu Mahama
+Education is the only way to close the gap between North and South – Farouk Aliu Mahama

-Member of Parliament for Yendi constituency Alhaj Farouk Aliu Mahama has indicated that he is determined to bridge the infrastructural gap in the Education sector in the Yendi Constituency.
+Member of Parliament for Yendi constituency Alhaj Farouk Aliu Mahama has indicated that he is determined to bridge the infrastructural gab in the Education sector in the Yendi Constituency.

 He said he was determined to provide a conducive environment to ensure effective teaching and learning.